nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: The module is not taken.
 Error details shown in the status message.

 ### Removing a module from the academic plan
+N
 1. Prerequisites: The specified module has been taken.

 2. Test case: `untake 1`<br>
        Expected: The first module is removed from the academic plan.
 The color of this module is changed to grey.

 ### Changing settings of MC goal and current semester

 1. Resetting MC goal.